GoateePFE/PowerShellSummit2019/Lab_03_JEA.md

 1. RDP into the `ts1.training.com` server using the **RDP/SSH IP** from the lab web page.
 Use the `Training\Administrator` credential from the lab setup guide.

 1. For this lab we want to make sure the PowerShell policies are enabled.
 We will do this with a pre-configured GPO.
-Open an elevated PowerShell console.
-Run the following command and reuse the elevated session for the other commands as well:
+Open PowerShell ISE, and then open the `C:\Labs\Lab_03_JEA.ps1` file.
+Run the following commands by clicking once on the line and pressing `F8`:

     `Set-GPLink -Name 'PowerShell Security' -Target 'DC=training,DC=com' -LinkEnabled Yes`

-1. Now refresh GPO in the same elevated PowerShell console:
+1. Now refresh GPO:

     `gpupdate /force /wait:0`